rolodage/7d2d-mods/README.md

 Required on Server and Client, otherwise the PNG art is missing.

+Credit:  Took this from War of the Walkers' mod.
+Props to Dwallorde.

 ## rolo-vehicle-mutliplayer-qol

 Add 2 extra seats to the 4x4 for 4 total, and 1 extra seat to the motorcycle for 2 total.